ssamarakoon/TickerTrader/README.md

 ![alt text](https://github.com/ssamarakoon/TickerTrader/blob/master/doc/figure2.PNG)

 ## Future Implementations
 Using only a single technical indicator to determine when to buy/sell can be unreliable with the potential for false signals.
-This can b
+For example a trend indicator like MACD might not address the signals that might arise from changes in volume/volatility/momentum.
+These false signals can be reduced by using a combination of technical indicators
 Another problem that this application doesn't address is the risk-exposure.
 MACD